kavia-common/stock-growth-analyzer-221696-221705/README.md

 Endpoints:
 - GET / — Health check
 - GET /providers — Returns the active provider info
-- POST /analyze-growth — Computes growth for provided tickers, or when no tickers are provided, returns top N movers for a default universe (NASDAQ)
+- POST /analyze-growth — Computes growth for provided tickers, or when no tickers are provided, returns top N movers for a selected universe (NASDAQ default; supports S&P 500 as 'SP500')

 Environment variables (see stock_data_backend/.env.example):
 - FINANCE_API_PROVIDER: stooq (default) or alpha_vantage